Confidentiality of Student Records / Privacy Rights (FERPA)

 Certain directory information may be released without the student’s permission.
 Niagara County Community College has defined directory information to include: the student’s name, address (including email), telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, photograph, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
-However, you may prevent the release of such information by completing the appropriate form in the Registration & Records Office.
+However, a student may prevent the release of such information by completing the appropriate form in the Registration & Records Office.
 You can click the following link for a printable form:

 Request for Non-Disclosure form